 Additionally, when you click the “Buy now” button, the shopping cart pops up on the right-hand side of your screen to remind you that you can check out at any time.
 It’s a not-so-subtle reminder that you have yet to close the deal, and it clearly identifies the ways that you can pay.
 This effectively turns the product page into the checkout page, which is a powerful way to speed along the purchasing process.

-You might also like: Announcing the Shopify Commerce Awards.
+You might also like: Announcing the Winners of the 2017 Shopify Commerce Awards.

 10. Whipping Post by Out of the Sandbox

 I confess that part of my reason for including this product page is because I have a big, fat crush on this product.
 It’s so intensely beautiful.
 What really stands out here is the product photography.
 It gives you a sense of time and place, so you can really imagine what it would be like to own this product.

 A unique element of this product page includes the option to monogram your initials onto the bag.
 If you’re going to make a financial commitment to a high-quality bag like this, perhaps you want it to truly feel like yours, with the initials to prove it.

 Whipping Post won our first ever Ecommerce Design Awards in 2013 for its gorgeous design by Ottawa-based Out of the Sandbox, and it’s never left my heart since.